Jloogole/3DSEmu/README.md

 An Open Source 3DS Emulator

 MINIMUM SPECS:

-At least a 2ghz processor, could be any kind.
+-At least a 2ghz processor of any manufacturer

-4GB of RAM
+-4GB of RAM

-50mb Disk Space available (Emulator Size; Temporary Size Estimate)
+-50mb Disk Space available (Emulator Size; Temporary Size Estimate)

 RECOMMENDED SPECS:

-At least a 3ghz processor of any manufacturer
+-At least a 3ghz processor of any manufacturer

-8GB of RAM
+-8GB of RAM

-10gb Disk Space available (Includes Emulator size, size of games, and plugin size)
+-10gb Disk Space available (Includes Emulator size, size of games, and plugin size)

 Initial Creator: Jloogole.